Divorce Lawyers Enfield, Finchley, North London and Hertfordshire

 This will depend on its value, what other assets there are, and how long the marriage lasted.
 Pension values always have to be disclosed, but if you are both young, there are no children and the marriage was very short, you are likely to retain your entire pension fund.
 However, the court has the power to make a Pension Sharing Order if it seems fair and reasonable in all the circumstances– this means a percentage of your pension fund is transferred into your spouse’s name at the time of the divorce.

-No. Your legal name remains unaffected by the divorce proceedings, but if you want to revert to your maiden name this is possible using your birth certificate and the Decree Absolute (final divorce order).
+No. Your legal name remains unaffected by the divorce proceedings, but if you want to revert to your maiden name this is possible using your birth certificate and the final order ending the marriage (previously known as decree Aabsolute).
 If you want to change to any other name, or revert to your maiden name without any divorce, you need a formal Change of Name Deed which we can draw up for you.

 Separation Agreement FAQs